BR3NDAN-L8N/Next_Turorial/README.md

   * Handle 404s
   * uses notFound() `import { notFound } from 'next/navigation';`
   * Takes precedence over error.tsx
+* middleware.ts
+  * Handles middleware
+  * Goes in the root of the project
+* auth.config.ts
+  * Handles authentication (and authorization?)
+  * Goes in the root of the project
+  * Use with middleware.ts (and it's matcher option) to protect routes.
+Keeps them from rendering until middleware verifies authentication.

 ### Special Folders